FOR IMMEDIATE RELEASE: May 10,2017

 “Living organ donors make a major sacrifice to save another’s life,” said Senator Kemp Hannon, Chair of the Senate Health Committee and sponsor of the legislation.
-“As New York works to increase the rate of organ donation and save lives, the Organ Donor Support Act is an important proposal to support and encourage living donation, and I am proud of the Senate Health Committee members for unanimously reporting the bill out of committee last week. ”
+“As New York works to increase the rate of organ donation and save lives, the Organ Donor Support Act is an important proposal to support and encourage living donation, and I am proud and I am proud the Senate included this proposal in its one house budget.”

 “Medical and other costs should not prevent anyone from becoming a living donor,” said Assembly Health Committee Chair Richard N. Gottfried, sponsor of the bill.
 “New York faces a shortage of organs for transplantation, and we should support and protect those who choose to donate.”